Paolo-Gambardella/React-Native-Scripts/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `totem-cli-*`), install it to your project using `npm install --save-dev totem-cli-PLUGINNAME`, and totem-cli will pick it up automatically.
+To load a particular plugin (which has to start with `react-native-scripts-cli-*`), install it to your project using `npm install --save-dev react-native-scripts-cli-PLUGINNAME`, and react-native-scripts-cli will pick it up automatically.